tc39/proposal-pattern-matching/README.md

 Refers to the entire `match (…) { … }` expression.
-Evaluates to the RHS of the first [match claus](#match-clause) to match, or throws a XXXError if none match.
+Evaluates to the RHS of the first [match claus](#match-clause) to match, or throws a TypeError if none match.

 ### Matchable